The Unbeatable Squirrel Girl

-The Unbeatable Squirrel Girl was an American comic book series published by Marvel Comics featuring Squirrel Girl.
+The Unbeatable Squirrel Girl is an American comic book series published by Marvel Comics featuring Squirrel Girl.
 The solo series debuted in January 2015 and ran for 8 issues, and was relaunched in October 2015 as part of Marvel's All-New, All-Different Marvel branding and was published through to November 2019 with 50 issues, for a total of 58.
 Both series were written by Ryan North.
 Art was by Erica Henderson from the start of the publication until issue #31, with Derek Charm taking over as artist for subsequent issues.
-Critics have praised its comedy as well as the empowering portrayal of its heroine.
+Critics praised its comedy as well as the empowering portrayal of its heroine.